klen/imgproxy/README.md

 ### Image factories

-Usually imgproxy host and signature params is common for a project.
+Usually imgproxy host and signature params are common for a project.
 The library supports a method to generate a factory with predefined params:

 ```python